 This is a common mistake in the history of governments.
 Can we trust man’s government?
 Our leaders?
 Only in proportion to their passion for the truth!

 This is the lesson we should be learning from Winston Churchill and World War ii.
 There is something dangerously flawed about man’s governments and human reasoning.
 Being deceived leads to the death of nations.
 This is not a subject to be taken lightly!

 Only Churchill stood in Nazi Germany’s way.
 He was our watchman who warned all of us what was coming.
 We were barely awakened before it was too late.

-Churchill had secret sources who would send him many of the extreme statements from Hitler’s speeches which were not printed in the German press.
+Churchill had secret sources who would send him many of the extreme statements from Hitler’s speeches that were not printed in the German press.
 Then he believed what Hitler said and warned accordingly.
 That seems simple enough, but most people didn’t believe Hitler’s words about war and destruction.
 That would have meant disrupting their thinking about pleasure and prosperity.
 That is why they became victims of a towering delusion.

 The British leaders wanted Churchill, their watchman, to go away.
-Even one of his friends, Duff Cooper, said, “One would have thought that at Winston’s present age, and after holding so many high offices, he would have been content to settle down philosophically to become an elder statesman and to devote himself to letters” (ibid.).
+Even one of his friends, Duff Cooper, said, “One would have thought that at Winston’s present age, and after holding so many high offices, he would have been content to settle down philosophically to become an elder statesman and to devote himself to letters” (ibid).

 Churchill was 62 years old in 1936.
 Most people wanted him to be a more passive elder statesman!
-Parliament didn’t want anyone to upset their smooth-running machine.
+Members of Parliament didn’t want anyone to upset their smooth-running machine.
 They wanted to believe that there was only peace and prosperity ahead.
 But Churchill warned of the most dangerous times his nation had ever faced—even worse than World War i!

-Perhaps no leader has ever been more scorned by so many leaders and people as Churchill was in those pre-war years.
+Perhaps no leader has ever been more scorned by so many leaders and people as Churchill was in those prewar years.
 But he was never deterred—never discouraged.
 He kept warning because he loved his nation and his people.